Liquid asset secured financing is a flexible line of credit secured by eligible assets in one or more of your investment accounts.

 Your banker can help you determine if liquid asset secured financing is right for you.

 “We show clients a number of options that may help prepare them for these types of situations,” Luckman says.
-“With the economic uncertainty and low interest rate environment we find ourselves in, providing clients access to cash without disrupting their investment goals is important.
+“In times of economic uncertainty and market volatility, providing clients access to cash without disrupting their investment goals is important.”